jhogan/core/STYLE.md

 type, read and remember them.
 Short, one word or abbreviated names are easiest to use.
 Being free from having to consider uppercase characters and underscores further contribute to ease of use.
-Type information, such as in Hungarian notation, adds unnessary clutter when methods are discrete, well written and properly documented.
+Type information, such as in Hungarian notation, adds unnecessary clutter when methods are discrete, well written and properly documented.
 Using *scriptio continua* case has the added benefit of encouraging single word variables since compound variables written in *scriptio continua* are a